Postgraduate Factfile: Health Psychology MSc

 Graduates interested in pursuing health psychology as a career need a good honours degree in Psychology (upper second class or above) and eligibility for GBC.
 Applications from those who show that they have some experience of working in health are welcomed.

-Overseas students whose qualifications have satisfied the BPS conditions for Graduate Basis for Registration will be admitted in accordance with the University's regulations.
+Overseas students whose qualifications have satisfied the BPS conditions for Graduate Basis for Chartership (GBC) will be admitted in accordance with the University's regulations.

 In addition, international students should hold IELTS English language at a minimum of 6.5 or equivalent